aws/aws-cdk-go/awscdk/awslambdaeventsources/README.md

 * **maxBatchingWindow**: The maximum amount of time to gather records before invoking the lambda.
 This increases the likelihood of a full batch at the cost of possibly delaying processing.
 * **onFailure**: In the event a record fails and consumes all retries, the record will be sent to SQS queue or SNS topic that is specified here
 * **enabled**: If the Kafka event source mapping should be enabled.
 The default is true.
+* **bisectBatchOnError**: If a batch encounters an error, this will cause the batch to be split in two and have each new smaller batch retried, allowing the records in error to be isolated.
+Available in provisioned mode only.
+* **reportBatchItemFailures**: Allow functions to return partially successful responses for a batch of records.
+Available in provisioned mode only.
+* **retryAttempts**: The maximum number of times a record should be retried in the event of failure.
+Available in provisioned mode only.
+* **maxRecordAge**: The maximum age of a record that will be sent to the function for processing.
+Records that exceed the max age will be treated as failures.
+Available in provisioned mode only.

 The following code sets up Amazon MSK as an event source for a lambda function.
 Credentials will need to be configured to access the
 MSK cluster, as described in [Username/Password authentication](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html).